 - Choose good quality pasta made strictly from semolina and water.
 Semolina is a coarse flour made from durum wheat and not common wheat.
-Your first cue that pasta is of superior quality will be its colour.
+Your first cue that pasta is of superior quality will be its color.
 As semolina is pale yellow, the pasta should also look pale yellow to white in the package.
 Exceptional quality pasta will also have texture and not be smooth.
 This texture is terrific because it allows the sauce to coat and adhere better to the pasta.
 Better quality pasta is dried at a low temperature for a long time, 30-36 hours.
-Brands I like that are readily available where I live, include Deleverde, Garofolo and De Cecco.
+Brands I like that are readily available where I live include Deleverde, Garofolo, and De Cecco.
 If I haven't convinced you that good quality pasta is essential, then look at this video on How to Buy Pasta like an Italian.

 Not Over Cooking

-- Follow the package directions when cooking pasta but start testing it 3 minutes before the suggested cooking time on the package.
+- Follow the package directions when cooking pasta, but start testing it 3 minutes before the suggested cooking time on the package.
 It should be al dente, which means it is not mushy but offers some resistance when you bite into it.
 You can even see a bit of the uncooked pasta when you bite into a perfectly cooked al dente noodle.
-Try it and you'll see what I mean.
+Try it, and you'll see what I mean.

 Coating the Pasta with Sauce

 - When serving pasta, always add a ladle of sauce to your pot of cooked, drained pasta.
 Never serve plain white pasta with a spoonful of sauce straight over the top.
 This is a big no, no!
-Adding a ladle of sauce to the pot of cooked pasta serves two purposes: firstly, each delicious noodle is perfectly coated with the silky sauce, and secondly, it makes leftover pasta less dry, sticky and easier to portion out.
+Adding a ladle of sauce to the pot of cooked pasta serves two purposes: firstly, each delicious noodle is perfectly coated with the silky sauce, and secondly, it makes leftover pasta less dry, sticky, and easier to portion out.
 If you'd like more sauce after you've coated the entire pot of pasta, then add more at this point.

 Substitutions & Variations